syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/102_OpenTelemetry/README.md

 short_title: OpenTelemetry
 id: adm-src-optel
 description: >-
-    In syslog-ng OSE 4.3 and later versions it is possible to collect logs, metrics and traces from OpenTelemetry clients.
+    In {{ site.product.short_name }} 4.3 and later versions it is possible to collect logs, metrics and traces from OpenTelemetry clients.
 For more information see the OpenTelemetry Protocol (OTLP/gRPC).
 ---

 In the example below, an OpenTelemetry source and destination are defined.
 The incoming data is forwarded to a receiver.